alexandercoabad/AgilA8_IHP/docs/info.md

   general-purpose "arbitrary program plus separate scratch RAM" role.

-This on-chip storage is the reason the project targets `info.yaml`'s current **4x2** tile budget rather than the 1x2 the design started at.
+This on-chip storage is the reason the project targets `info.yaml`'s current **3x2** tile budget rather than the 1x2 the design started at.
-That number came from an actual GDS run, not an area estimate - the same design first tried 6x2 tiles (comfortable, but wasteful once `shared_ram`'s merge cut on-chip flip-flop count by roughly 40%), then 4x2 at the default `PL_TARGET_DENSITY_PCT: 45`, which took multiple hours of global placement without converging.
-Raising it to `50` (in `src/config.json`) let the same 4x2 floorplan pass in about 30 minutes.
+That number came from actual GDS runs, not an area estimate - the same design first tried 6x2 tiles (comfortable, but wasteful once `shared_ram`'s merge cut on-chip flip-flop count by roughly 40%), then 4x2 at the default `PL_TARGET_DENSITY_PCT: 45`, which took multiple hours of global placement *without converging* - OpenROAD's GPL kept running because overflow never dropped below threshold, not because placement itself is inherently slow.
+Raising it to `50` (in `src/config.json`) let that 4x2 floorplan pass in about 30 minutes, at roughly 50% utilization.
+That headroom made 3x2 worth trying, and it needed `PL_TARGET_DENSITY_PCT: 70` to place at all - but this time the run's own log tells a very different story than the 4x2 attempts: global placement genuinely *converged*, finishing at iteration 449 with overflow down to 0.0995, in 2.52 seconds (`28-openroad-globalplacement/runtime.txt`, from the `gds.yaml` CI run pushed as `bf17067`).
+The same log reports `Minimum Feasible Density: 0.6800` for this floorplan - meaning 70 is only 2 points above the actual placement floor, not an arbitrary round number.
+Final routed utilization came out to 67.717%, matching that ceiling closely.
+So unlike the 4x2/45 failure, this isn't a case of placement struggling; it's a case of otherwise-clean placement having very little room left to give if the design grows further.
+For reference, in this same run the actual time sinks in the full GDS flow are detailed routing (~11m38s) and Magic DRC (~4m51s) - global placement is a rounding error against those by comparison.
-Cell count alone doesn't predict this: flattened synthesis puts this design at roughly 61% of the pre-merge design's cell count, comparable raw cells-per-die-area, but a much higher *mux* share of the design (largely the shared-engine and shared-RAM arbitration logic) than a flip-flop-dominated netlist has - and that logic mix, not just cell count, is what made the old density target too tight for this specific floorplan.
-If you change `shared_ram.v`/`qspi_shared_engine.v` substantially or resize the tile budget again, expect to revisit this value rather than assume the default is still appropriate.
+Cell count alone doesn't predict any of this: flattened synthesis puts this design at roughly 61% of the pre-merge design's cell count, comparable raw cells-per-die-area, but a much higher *mux* share of the design (largely the shared-engine and shared-RAM arbitration logic) than a flip-flop-dominated netlist has - and that logic mix, not just cell count, is what made the default density target too tight for the 4x2 floorplan and what leaves 3x2 with only ~2 points of density headroom at 70.
+If you change `shared_ram.v`/`qspi_shared_engine.v` substantially or resize the tile budget again, expect to revisit this value rather than assume 70 is still appropriate - and check the global placement log's own `Minimum Feasible Density` line first, since it directly tells you the floor before you waste a run finding it by trial and error.

 ### Everything else: external QSPI flash/PSRAM